Surgical Abortion Frequently Asked Questions

 When can I have sex again after the surgery?

-You should not have sex for two weeks after your procedure.
-When you return for your two-week checkup, the practitioner will advise if you can resume sexual intercourse.
-We recommend that you abstain from sexual activity for two weeks because following your procedure you are more susceptible to infection and new pregnancy.
+You should not have sex for 2 weeks after your procedure.
+When you return for your 2-week checkup, your doctor will advise if you can resume sexual intercourse.
+We recommend that you abstain from sexual activity for 2 weeks because following your procedure you are more susceptible to infection and new pregnancy.

 Why can’t I eat before surgery?

-When general anesthesia is administered, gag reflexes are temporarily suppressed.
-If food or liquid remain in the stomach, vomiting can occur resulting in asphyxiation.
+When deep sedation is administered, gag reflexes are temporarily suppressed.
+If food or liquid remain in the stomach, vomiting can occur and can cause suffocation.

 Can I have someone come into the surgery or recovery room with me?